Events like Covid-19, presidential elections and civil unrest assault us with the uncertainties of life.

 Here are six strategies that may begin to answer that need.
 Some you may already use.
 Some you may want to consider.

 One of the best remedies in times of uncertainty is to stay connected to the best you know about yourself.
 Drawing upon your resilience, act in sink with your strong self – move from worrying to action plans then move on; remember what you do on a daily basis that makes you feel a sense of purpose- be it teaching, nursing, caregiving, mothering; reach back to remember other times in your life when you climbed unexpected mountains; remind yourself of you and take each day, hour and moment with compassion for trying your best.

 - In his book, Uncertainty, Jonathan Fields speaks of the importance of personal rituals as certainty anchors to offset the unpredictable and uncontrollable aspects of life.

-- The daily routine of reading the paper with your favorite cup of coffee, your daily meditation,the car pool conversation, your evening run, favorite TV show, iPod music, crossword puzzle, family meal, favorite toy and nighttime ritual lower hyperarousal and stress in adults and children.
+- The daily routine of reading the paper with your favorite cup of coffee, your daily meditation,the car pool conversation, your evening run, favorite TV show, iPod music, crossword puzzle, family meal, favorite toy, loving pet and nighttime ritual lower hyperarousal and stress in adults and children.

 - As such they offer comfort and soothing on the good days and can help re-set a sense of order on days that hold the unexpected challenges.

 - A universal factor that mediates our experience of uncertainty is our connection with others.

 - Experts tell us that in the aftermath of unexpected catastrophe, it is connection with familiar networks of support (family, community, schools, pets) that re-instates a sense safety.
 The bond in such groups offers predictable support and validation.

 - Given the parent-child stress connection, we know that a parent’s own stress regulation and sense of constancy is a reliable resource that offsets the impact of the unexpected for a child.